-This approach also means that there is never a choice between teaching theory or craft skills, because each constantly reinforces the other.
+This As at 7 October 2021 16 approach also means that there is never a choice between teaching theory or craft skills, because each constantly reinforces the other.

 Central to the MAS course is the Student Learning Plan that is a bespoke learning agreement between the student and their discipline supervisor to track student learning and foster the reflective learning process.